sojs-coding/mcp-security-merge/docs/soar_integrations/virus_total_v3.md

 *   `case_id` (str, required): The ID of the case.
 *   `alert_group_identifiers` (List[str], required): Identifiers for the alert groups.
-*   `results` (List[Any], optional, default=None): Specify how the JSON result should look like.
+*   `results` (List[str], optional, default=None): Specify how the JSON result should look like.
 If \"Combined\" is selected then action will return all of the unique results that were found among the provided entities.
 If \"Per Entity\" is selected, then action will return all of the unique items per entity.
 *   `max_i_ps_to_return` (str, optional, default=None): Specify how many URLs to return.
 Depending on the parameter \"Results\", this parameter will behave differently.
 For \"Combined\" the limit will define how many results to return from ALL entities.
 For \"Per Entity\" this parameter dictates how many results to return per entity.
 Default: 40.
 *   `target_entities` (List[TargetEntity], optional, default=[]): Optional list of specific target entities (Identifier, EntityType) to run the action on.
 *   `scope` (str, optional, default="All entities"): Defines the scope for the action.